 ENGLISH-SPEAKING THERAPIST in geneva

 As an English-speaking therapist in Geneva, I look forward to welcoming individuals and couples into my practice who are looking for a fellow traveller to accompany them in a process of self-growth and change.

-I am a Masters-level psychological counsellor, who trained in both the US and UK, and a registered “counselor / relation d’aide” in the canton of Geneva and am a recognized individual member of the Swiss Association for Counselling, and am thus entitled to use the specialist title “Counsellor SGfB”.
+I am a Masters-level psychological counsellor, who trained in both the US and UK.
+In Switzerland, I am registered as a “counselor / relation d’aide” in the canton of Geneva and am a recognized individual member of the Swiss Association for Counselling, and am thus entitled to use the specialist title “Counsellor SGfB”.

 My training is integrative, drawing on a variety of approaches, including person-centered, psychodynamic, trauma-informed, intersubjective systems theory, interpersonal neurobiology, infant-parent and attachment and relational therapies.
 For more information on what this means, click here.

 I provide therapy in English either in-person in Geneva or online.

 I have a Masters in Clinical Mental Health Counseling from William James College, Boston, USA.
 Prior to this I undertook a one-year Infant Observation (infant-parent psychotherapy) training certificate from the Center for Early Relationship Support, JF&CS, Boston, USA.
 In addition, I completed a one-year introduction to counselling and therapy skills at WPF Therapy in London, UK (accredited by the University of Roehampton, UK).

 In addition, I regularly attend shorter trainings in order to continue to stay abreast of new developments in psychotherapy, and to comply with my ethical requirements to continually develop and learn professionally.
-For example, I am currently enrolled on a two-year certification programme in Psychodynamic Psychotherapy for individual adults with the International Psychotherapy Institute in New York, USA, as well as a one-year certification program through The Couples Institute in California, USA on the Developmental Model of Couples Therapy.
+I am currently enrolled on a two-year certification programme in Psychodynamic Psychotherapy for individual adults with the International Psychotherapy Institute in New York, USA, as well as a one-year certification programme in Psychosexual Studies with Tavistock Relationships in London, UK.

-I have seven years of experience training and working with clients of various backgrounds in a therapeutic capacity.
+I have nine years of experience training and working with clients of various backgrounds in a therapeutic capacity.
 This includes individuals and couples dealing with anxiety and depression and looking for support making changes in their lives.

 In addition I have worked with clients struggling with substance abuse and addiction and its impact on their functioning, as well as new parents navigating the highs and lows of pregnancy and parenting.